glumia/pylaprof/benchmark/README.md

 ./process_frames.py --iterations 1000
 ```

-Any other sampler implementation can be profiled and benchmarked in a similar way with
+Any other sampler implementation can be profiled and benchmarked similarly with
 smaller changes to `process_frames.py`.

 ## Benchmark results